 These odds actually have some arbitrage opportunity, which shows just how much the odds are different between the various online sportsbooks.

-Floyd has win odds of just 1.44 at Bodog & Bet365 right now, while Pacquiao’s odds to win are just 2.65 at SIA right now.
+Floyd has win odds of just 1.44 at a couple sites right now, while Pacquiao’s odds to win are just 2.65 at another sportsbook.
 So make sure you’re betting at the sportsbook that’s giving you the best return on your wager.

-I like Mayweather at 1.53 at SIA.
+I like Mayweather at 1.53.
 I just don’t think Manny is going to be able to touch him and I expect Mayweather to have a great counter-punching strategy for Manny heading into this fight.

 Pacquiao vs Mayweather Props

-Here are some of the prop betting opportunities that Bet365.com has on offer.
+Here are some of the prop betting opportunities.